 The aforementioned tirade eventually resulted in an intended insult being thrown at me of ‘You’re not Pagan, you have no idea what Pagan means, Pagan is all about peace and balance’! – really?

-The occurrence that I then decided to observe was how often these types of arguments and intended slurs occur within the so-called Pagan communities and what I saw made me cringe; the sheer number of nasty, vitriolic, malicious, spiteful, hostile and abusive remarks flying was absolutely unbelievable, as was the attitudes of 'I am a better Pagan than you'!
+The occurrence that I then decided to observe was how often these types of arguments and intended slurs occur within the so-called Pagan communities and what I saw made me cringe; the sheer number of nasty, vitriolic, malicious, spiteful, hostile and abusive remarks flying were absolutely unbelievable, as was the attitudes of ‘I am a better Pagan than you’!

 This is not a comment on what beliefs constitute Paganism, that is personal; Paganism is not dogmatic.
 However; for clarity there is a broad-term definition of what a Pagan or Paganism recognisably is, and for that I turn to the Pagan Federation

 - “A definition of a Pagan: – A follower of a polytheistic or pantheistic nature-worshipping religion.

 - A definition of Paganism: – A polytheistic or pantheistic nature-worshipping religion.” paganfed.org/index.php/paganism/introduction-to-paganism

 Two of the key words within those definitions is ‘follower’ and ‘nature’; to follow something implies movement (dictionary.cambridge.org/dictionary/english/follow), it implies that you are actually ‘doing’ something, so to follow a ‘nature-worshipping religion’ means that you have to do something to demonstrate that importance of nature within your life.